patrickkunka/typed-object/README.md

 product.discount    = '0.5'; // Uncaught TypeError: Can't add property discount, object is not extensible
 ```

 As TypedObjects are designed for lightweight, temporary data storage and transport, they do not accept methods/function assignments by design, and a TypeError will be thrown if any methods are included in the schema.
-Typically a more robust Constructor/Prototype pattern is ES6 class would be better in these situations.
+A more robust constructor/prototype pattern or ES6 class would be better in these situations.

 ```js
 // Example bad definition: